not-duckie/RandomPwn/README.md

-# Bitterman
+# x64-Binary-Exploitation
-This is the solution to Bitterman Challenge of Camp CTF
+These are some solutions of the 64-bit-binary-exploitation from various CTFs